 Penalty Group 3: Opioids and opiates not listed in Penalty Group 1, benzodiazepines and sedatives like Valium and others, anabolic steroids, methylphenidate (commonly known as Ritalin), and other prescription drugs that have either a stimulant or depressant effect and potential for abuse.

 The penalties in this group are a minimum of 180 days to two years in jail and fines up to $10,000.
 The maximum sentence is life in jail (for possession of 400 grams or more) with fines up to $50,000.

 Penalty Group 4: Opioids and opiates not listed in Penalty Group 1, and a range of prescription medications and various chemical compounds that have a potential for abuse.
 Penalties are similar to those for Penalty Group 3.

 Marijuana Group: Marijuana (cannabis) and synthetic marijuana or synthetic cannabinoids (commonly known as K2 and Spice, among others).

-The penalties in this group range from being placed on probation and undergoing mandatory drug treatment (and the potential to have the charge dismissed after successfully completing a treatment program) to up to 180 days in jail and fines of $2,000 for possession of two ounces or less.
-Anyone in possession of even a small amount of marijuana will likely have their driver’s license suspended for six months.
-Anyone in possession of more than two ounces of marijuana can incur penalties of one to 10 years in jail, and fines from $4,000 to $50,000.
+The minimum penalties in this group can be probation and mandatory drug treatment.
+Sometimes the charge is dismissed after successfully completing a treatment program.
+You could also get penalties like 180 days in jail and fines of $2,000 for possession of two ounces or less.
+Even if you only have a small amount of marijuana, they’ll likely suspend your driver’s license for six months.
+Possession of more than two ounces of marijuana puts you at risk of penalties of one to 10 years in jail, and fines from $4,000 to $50,000.

-It is important to remember that in Texas the severity of a drug charge is highly variable due to contributing factors in each case.
-For these reasons, it is advisable that anyone facing drug charges in Texas seek legal representation.
+It is important to remember that in Texas the severity of a drug charge is highly variable depending on the circumstances of each case.
+If you’re facing drug charges in Texas, seek legal representation.

 Struggling with drug or alcohol addiction?